ginolatorilla/k8s-homenet/README.md

 ### HAProxy service fails with "Start request repeated too quickly"

 Run `haproxy -c -f /etc/haproxy/haproxy.cfg` to check if there are any errors in the config file, and then restart.

+### After `vagrant resume`, IP of guest VMs could not be detected

+If Vagrant complains that it could not get the IPs after resuming suspended VMs, simply re-run `vagrant resume` or resume them from VMWare Fusion.

+### After `vagrant resume`, IPs are assigned host-only (eg 172.X.X.X)

+It appears that the VM will be using host-only networks, but eventually it will revert back to bridged-mode and re-acquire proper IPs from the router's DHCP.
+You can verify this by inspecting the VMs in VMWare after Vagrant finishes resuming them.